UltraEngine/Documentation/CPP/Entity_Staticize.md

 ## Example

-THis example shows how a scene can be optimized to make non-moving objects static, resulting in a lower shadow polygon count.
+This example shows how a scene can be optimized to make non-moving objects static, resulting in a lower shadow polygon count.
 In large scenes with many lights this can result in a large reduction of rendered polygons and faster performance.

 ![](https://github.com/UltraEngine/Documentation/raw/master/Images/API_Entity_MakeStatic.gif)